ossf/scorecard/README.md

 ### Aggregate Score
 Each individual check returns a score of 0 to 10, with 10 representing the best possible score.
-Scorecards also produces an aggregate score, which is a weight-based average of the individual checks weighted by risk.
+Scorecard also produces an aggregate score, which is a weight-based average of the individual checks weighted by risk.

 *   “Critical” risk checks are weighted at 10